 - Joint ODNI-DHS statement even admitting that they are only “confident that the Russian Government directed the recent compromises of e-mails” and they only “believe” top Russian officials involved; also Clapper, the DNI, but not “17 agencies” agreeing as some claimed.

-- Private security companies ThreatConnect (likely US military/intelligence contractor), Symantec which received a license from the US military in 2005, FireEye run by a former Pentagon officer, and Dell-owned Secureworks which maintains “close ties to various public and private organizations involved in information security” such as the federal government, intelligence and military sectors
+- Private security companies ThreatConnect (likely U$ military/intelligence contractor), Symantec which received a license from the U$ military in 2005, FireEye run by a former Pentagon officer, and Dell-owned Secureworks which maintains “close ties to various public and private organizations involved in information security” such as the federal government, intelligence and military sectors

 Of course, the FBI and intelligence establishment, along with the lackey bourgeois media are wrong.
 Still, Clinton strongly believes in Russia role as do some former Intel chiefs and Evan McMillian (former CIA) but RNC doesn’t and neither does David Nunes.
 The media are so caught up in this, they were angry about publication of official photos, with the Russian Foreign Ministry saying that if they hadn’t published pictures from the meeting, the photos would have leaked, which is probably correct.

-With such a predictable propaganda assault by the bourgeois media and Russophobes within the military and intelligence establishments, US public opinion reflects this reality.
+With such a predictable propaganda assault by the bourgeois media and Russophobes within the military and intelligence establishments, U$ public opinion reflects this reality.
 51-56% of the public, depending on the poll, believes in such interference, with at minimum, 39% opposing this viewpoint.
-Furthermore, over 60% of those living in the US have said that they are “concerned” about ties to Russia.
+Furthermore, over 60% of those living in the U$ have said that they are “concerned” about ties to Russia.
 Some may say these viewpoints are residual effects of the Cold War, with strongly rooted in anti-communism of that time.
-However, it is more likely that even with waning popularity of bourgeois media in the United States many still rely on it for news and viewpoints that are critical of US empire are marginalized.
-It may also have to do with uber-nationalism of Americans, many of whom may not trust the orange menace and see him as a shyster.
-The real explanation here is not known.
+However, it is more likely that even with waning popularity of bourgeois media in the U$ many still rely on it while those who speak critically of U$ empire are marginalized.
+It may also have to do with uber-nationalism of Amerikans, many of whom may not trust the orange menace and see him as a shyster.

 The orange menace’s tweets and other commentary